 Just as filing an initial SSDI claim is complex and often difficult, appealing a denied claim can be just as complicated.
 However, our firm has helped countless individuals throughout Illinois appeal rejected SSDI claims—and win.
 While we cannot guarantee a specific outcome for your case, you can rest assured that our entire legal team will fight for you every step of the way.

 When a disability prevents you from working, you may worry about how you will be able to pay your bills, make rent, or obtain medical treatment.
-At Woodruff Johnson & Evans, we strive to reduce your stress as much as possible by handling every aspect of your SSDI appeal.
+At Woodruff Johnson & Evans Law Offices, we strive to reduce your stress as much as possible by handling every aspect of your SSDI appeal.
 Our Social Security Disability appeals attorneys can help you with everything from completing the proper paperwork to preparing for your ALJ hearing to representing you during the hearing itself.

 Learn more about how we can help you with your SSDI appeal; call (866) 400-4450 or fill out an online contact form to get started with a complimentary case evaluation.